 The old adage ‘count your blessings’ is powerful wisdom.
-When you consciously express your gratitude to your spouse, it not only lifts his/her sense of being valued, it changes your perspective.
-Even if you’ve been arguing all day, you can always find at least one thing to appreciate.
+A habit of gratitude and appreciation is a discipline with big payoffs.
+When we consciously express our gratitude to our spouse, it increases his/her sense of being valued, communicates our respect and love.
+Even if we’ve been arguing all day, we can always find at least one thing to appreciate.

 Tell me about it

 It happens to every couple… a misunderstanding or difference of opinion gains energy and an argument takes over.
 Research shows that once we get emotionally aroused in an argument, our ability to regulate our words, thoughts and emotions diminishes.

 Pray for your spouse

-Research has found that a simple daily prayer for your spouse dramatically improves the optimism and marital satisfaction in the pray-er.
+Research has found that a simple daily prayer for our spouse dramatically improves the optimism and marital satisfaction in the pray-er.
 Other measurable factors included: greater willingness to forgive, less alcohol consumption, lower incidence of domestic violence.